We Need Your Help!

 You Can Work WITH the Animals:

-Direct Animal Care: Daily morning cleaning in the canine kennels * and free-roaming cat rooms **—providing excellent care for LCHS pets as they wait for their forever homes.
+Direct Animal Care: Daily morning cleaning in the canine kennels* and cat rooms + providing clean quarters and personal contact with the animals as they wait for their forever homes.
+Daily morning cleaning in the canine kennels * and free-roaming cat rooms + providing excellent care for LCHS pets as they wait for their forever homes.

-Cat Socialization: Spending time playing with and brushing our adult cats and providing individual attention to those that are more shy/fearful. **
+Cat Socialization: Spending time playing with and brushing our cats and providing individual attention to those who are more shy/fearful. +

-Low-Cost Clinics: Volunteering at LCHS low-cost vaccine clinics and spay/neuter clinics to provide excellent customer service to owners who are utilizing our low-cost medical services and to monitor and clean up after animals in the clinic environment. *
+Affordable Clinics: Volunteering at LCHS Wellness and Spay/Neuter clinics to provide excellent customer service to owners who are utilizing our lower-cost medical services.
+Assisting medical staff and monitoring and clean-up of animals in the clinic environment. *

-Community Outreach Events: Accompanying and transporting animals to events/outings to increase their visibility in the community.
-Providing the community with information on adoption, wellness clinics, and volunteering opportunities.
-Examples include festivals, parades, fundraisers, pet therapy visits and more. **
+Community Outreach Events: Transporting and accompanying animals to events/outings to increase their visibility and share our mission with the public.
+Examples include festivals, parades, fundraisers, pet therapy visits, and more. +

-In-home foster: Fostering litters of puppies, kittens, or special needs animals for an agreed upon time period.
-As a foster parent, you open your home and heart to animals that need time to grow or need a little extra attention, or as a companion for those recovering from an illness or injury. *
+In-home foster: Fostering litters of puppies, kittens, or special needs animals for an agreed-upon time.
+As a foster parent, you open your home and heart to animals who need time to grow or a little extra attention.
+LCHS supplies everything you need. *

-Pet Transport: Picking up pets from other rescues and transporting them to LCHS. *
+Pet Transport: Picking up pets from other rescues that are coming to LCHS and transporting our animals when needed to off-site appointments. *

 You Can Work FOR the Animals:

-Donation Transport: Picking up donations of pet food from our community partners to be used for our pet food pantry at LCHS and for the Newark Food Pantry Network and Licking County Aging Program Meals on Wheels. *
+Donation Transport: Picking up donations of pet food and other items from our community partners to be used for our pet food pantry at LCHS and for the Newark Food Pantry Network and Licking County Aging Program’s Meals on Wheels. *

-Committees: LCHS has several committees under the Board of Directors.
-If you are interested in committee work, please contact the Executive Director, Lori Carlson, at 740-323-2100 ext.
-204 or loricarlson@lchspets.org
+Committees: Serving on one of the several committees LCHS has under the Board of Directors.* If you are interested in committee work, please contact the Executive Director, Lori Carlson, at 740.323.2100 ext.
+204 or loricarlson@lchspets.org.

 YOU can work for the animals at Sophie’s Thrift Store:

-Tagging: Placing price tags or stickers on items to sell. +
+Tagging: Placing predetermined price tags or stickers on items to sell. +

-Stocking: Putting processed items out on the store floor. +
+Stocking: Putting processed items out on the sales floor. +

-General Cleaning: Straightening merchandise, sanitizing, sweeping, mopping, dusting, etc. as needed. +
+General Cleaning: Straightening merchandise on sales floor, sanitizing, sweeping, mopping, dusting, and taking trash out. +

 NOTE FOR all asterisks: